LearnTeachCode/intro-javascript-class/week-8/8-1-firebase-warmup.md

 ## Bonus challenge 1:

-Turn yourself in a ***nested*** object and add this new, more complicated version of yourself into the database!
+Turn yourself into a ***nested*** object and add this new, more complicated version of yourself into the database!

 <br/>